istio/istio/pkg/kube/krt/README.md

   * This generates a one-to-one mapping of input to output.
 An example would be a transformation from a `Pod` type to a generic `Workload` type.
 * `func(input I) []O` via `NewManyCollection`
   * This generates a one-to-many mapping of input to output.
 An example would be a transformation from a `Service` to a _set_ of `Endpoint` types.
+  * The order of the response does not matter.
+Each response must have a unique key.

 The form used and input type only represent the _primary dependencies_, indicating the cardinality.
 Each transformation can additionally include an arbitrary number of dependencies, fetching data from other collections.